Frequently Asked Questions

 Q: Who manages the Paul Harris Home?

-A: The Home is managed by the Paul and Jean Harris Home Foundation, a not-for-profit Illinois corporation established in 2004.
+A: The Home is managed by the Paul and Jean Harris Home Foundation, a not-for-profit charitable corporation established in 2004.
+The purpose of the Foundation is owning, operating, renovating, and preserving the former home of Paul and Jean Harris.
 The Foundation is a 501(c)(3) organization, which permits qualified donors to exempt donations from United States income tax.
-The purpose of the Foundation is owning, operating, renovating, and maintaining the former Home of Paul and Jean Harris.
+Click HERE for a list of the current Trustees of the Foundation.

 Q: Has the Home always been owned by The Paul and Jean Harris Home Foundation?